 All of 2016 somehow revolved around the 2016 Presidential election.
 All topics and subjects lead to November 8th, 2016, and the eventual outcome rocked our nation dividing nation, yet, illuminating what the silent sector around the nation really wanted.

 *World Affairs Issue of the Year: Brexit

-The vote that shocked the world in 2016, Brexit rocked global markets, shook up the European union, and caused some pretty interesting concerns on immigrations in/about England, and how it all affects the world.
+The vote that shocked the world in 2016, Brexit rocked global markets, shook up the European Union, and caused some pretty interesting concerns on immigration in/about England, and how it all affects the world.

 Honorable Mention - Iran Nuclear Deal, North Korea "H" Bomb, and Brussells Terrorist Attack